 - Dedicated team model

-You hire a team and, in a common effort, define the project scope.
+You hire an outsourced software company and, in a common effort, define the project scope.
 Unlike the project-based model, a dedicated team is more engaged in your project.
 That is what the "dedicated" part stands for.

 - Outstuff model